hugmouse/goip/README.md

-# myip - serverless alternative to "What is my IP?" services
+# goip - serverless alternative to "What is my IP?" services

 Based on the Vercel ecosystem.